matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

   whole file in RAM in order to check hashes and then decrypt, whereas this would naturally lend itself to processing files incrementally in blocks.
 * Leverages AES-GCM’s existing primitives and hashing rather than inventing our own hashing strategy
-* We already had Range/Content-Range resumable/seekable zero-latency HTTP transfer implemented and working excellently pre-E2EE and pre-Matrix in our ‘glow’ codebase.
+* We've already implemented this once before (pre-Matrix) in our 'glow' codebase, and it worked excellently. pre-E2EE and pre-Matrix in our ‘glow’ codebase.
 * Random access could enable torrent-like semantics in future (i.e. servers doing parallel downloads of different chunks from different servers, with appropriate coordination)
+* tus looks to be under consideration by the IETF HTTP working group, so we're hopefully picking the right protocol for resumable uploads.

 ## Limitations